Alijanloo/MultiModalRag/docs/project_tree.md

 # MultiModal RAG Project Structure

 ## Overview
+This project implemen9. **Agentic RAG**: Intelligent document retrieval with LangGraph workflow
+10. **Picture Retrieval**: Automatic retrieval of associated pictures from document chunks
+11. **Dependency Injection**: Proper DI container setup for all services
+12. **Conversation Management**: Chat session handling with context preservation
-This project implements a Clean Architecture approach for a Multi-Modal RAG system with Elasticsearch integration for document and chunk indexing, and Google GenAI services for embeddings and LLM operations.
+13. **Modular Architecture**: Telegram bot components separated by concerns for maintainability Clean Architecture approach for a Multi-Modal RAG system with Elasticsearch integration for document and chunk indexing, and Google GenAI services for embeddings and LLM operations.

 ## Current Implementation